 “Symptoms are like warning lights on a dashboard, they light up to alert you to the fact that something in your car needs attention.
 Like the dashboard lights, symptoms are merely signals from your body alerting you to the fact that something is wrong and as such, symptoms should be blessed for they are your early warning mechanisms that are simply alerting you to problems before they become serious.”

 I love that new perspective on symptoms.
-Dave Hompes, welcome to the Metamorphosis Chronicles!
+Dave Hompes, welcome!

 DAVID: Thank you, Osmara.
 Thanks for having me, it’s great to be here.
 I’m looking forward to sharing the love.